React Native vs. native iOS with Swift: Clash of the Titans

 Read also: Mobile App Designing: A Step by Step Guide

 Created in 2014 by Apple, Swift has taken the mobile development scene by storm.
 It integrates with Apple’s Cocoa and Cocoa Touch frameworks and supports the existing Objective-C code written for Apple devices.
 The language works well for teams that build apps characterized by complex infrastructure and the need for native iOS features.
+Let’s discuss pros and cons of the framework to ensure a fair comparison React Native vs Swift.

 Swift – Pros